-We hid behind the rock for about half an hour, until the soldiers left, by then everyone had returned to where they came from and all the cars had left.
+We hid behind the rock for about half an hour, until the soldiers left, by then everyone had returned to where they came from, and all the cars had gone.
 We continued on our way, walking from between the houses, the people were helping us and warning us if a military Jeep was coming.
 Finally, I arrived at the University, it was noon.
 I do not want to describe my feelings.
 My black hair had become white from dust.
 My shoes and clothes also covered in dust.
-I cannot describe my anger, my fear, my pain.
+I cannot express my anger, my fear, my pain.

 I felt a volcano inside me, “I did not want to be late, but what happened to me, it has also happened to you and to everyone on this earth, at every moment, as long as these barriers control our fate and our lives, as long as the occupation exists”.

-I shouted with a loud voice, “How are you different from the soldier who is at this dreaded checkpoint, who prevented me from reaching and taking the exam, nothing … nothing.
-He robbed me of my freedom and now you are preventing me from seeing joy and the pride in the eyes of my mother and father, because I was late and now I will not graduate with my colleagues”.
+I shouted in a loud voice, “How are you different from the soldier who is at this dreaded checkpoint, who prevented me from reaching and taking the exam, nothing … nothing.
+He robbed me of my freedom, and now you are preventing me from seeing the joy and the pride in the eyes of my mother and father because I was late and now I will not graduate with my colleagues”.